yinmingjun/jsWorkFlow/README.md

 It's a workflow engine write by javascript.
 Support both node and client side.

 ## Introduction
+There are all kinds of asynchronous operation in javascript.
+We offen provide closure to this situation.
+The weakness of it is we can't write code by function.
+Workflow can avoid this defect.
+If there are a designer's support, we can do things in order easily.

-Model-Driven Developement(MDD) is very important foundation tool to moden application runtime environment.
-I want a workflow that can support business application.
-But I search the open-source javascript workflow engine, most of them like toys.
-So I write this jsWorkFlow, and support client side.
-I hope I can bring MDD that based on workflow into node and client.
+Also, Model-Driven Developement(MDD) is very important foundation tool to moden applications runtime environment.
+We need workflow engine that can support business application.

+I search the open-source javascript workflow engine, most of them like just toys.
+I hope this one can be rigorous.
+Otherwise I prefer just eval some code directly.
+I write this jsWorkFlow support both client side and node.
+I hope jsWorkFlow can become the foundation of javascript MDD.

 ## Features
   * Supports node.js